 Change Management for HR (CMHR) Certification

-Ever been asked by your clients to help with change?
-Been part of an unsuccessful change initiative?
-Wondered why it’s so hard to communicate effectively about change?
-That’s because most change initiatives don’t take people and their needs into account.
+Have you ever been asked by your clients to help with change?
+Have you been part of an unsuccessful change initiative?
+Have you wondered why it’s so hard to communicate effectively about change?
+That’s because most change initiatives don’t focus enough on the people and their needs.

 HCI knows that the key to successful change is focusing on people over processes.
 This course will help you identify and build the capabilities people need to navigate change successfully.
 You’ll walk away with tools and an action plan for your next change initiative.